michelesr/thesis/src/ci.md

 - Build: `Add build step -> Execute Shell`
 - Repository URL: `http://localhost:3000/Mike/gasistafelice`

-More repository for the same project can be tracked.
-For example the upstream and developers forks can be tracked at the same time, and only differences between them will trigger a build.
-If the repository is private credentials are
+More remote repositories and branches for the same project can be tracked, for example the upstream and developers forks can be tracked at the same time.
-required:
+Jenkins use the git client to check the hash of the commits introduced on pushes and avoid rebuilding of the same changes more times if found on different remote repositories or branches, for example when commits are merged from a developer fork to the upstream.
+Credentials for private repositories are required:

 - Credentials: `Add -> Username with Password`
 - Username: `Mike`